-Learn the Art of Thai Massage
+Learn Thai Massage in Thailand

 Thailand evokes images of spicy food, sultry nights, sparkling beaches, sordid nightlife.
 It lives up to its reputation, but there is more to the Land of Smiles than holiday-making.
 To understand the spirit of the Thais,

 I looked beyond the glitz and glitter of Bangkok and the white sandy beaches of the South and enrolled myself at a Thai massage school.

 The root of Thai massage actually lies in India and is based on the belief that “sen” or energy lines and acupressure points influence the body’s functioning.
 Thai massage removes blockages from these lines

 and thus improves health.
 The practice is also known as yoga massage because of all the stretching involved; some describe it as “applied yoga.”
 For the last 2,000 years, Buddhist monks have practiced this healing art for the Thai

 communities they serve and today massage schools abound in Thailand.

 There are two styles of Thai massage: the Southern Style is considered more vigorous and rough while the Northern Style is described as gentle.
 By nature, Thai massage is tough, but not punishing.
 The Northern Style, which

 I learned, is the way villagers keep their farmers healthy and happy.

 In 10 days, with 60 hours of instruction and practice, I learned over 100 Thai massage postures and techniques and how acupressure points relieve ailments like headache, insomnia, arthritis, and more.
 I learned how to use